feindr54/grover-tsp/README.md

 # Grover TSP
 Recreating https://arxiv.org/abs/2212.02735 in Pennylane.
-We attempt to use Grover's Adaptive Search (GAS) to get an quicker solution to the Travelling Salesman Problem (TSP).
+We attempt to use Grover's Adaptive Search (GAS) to get a quicker solution to the Travelling Salesman Problem (TSP).

 ## Contents
 1. [Background](#background)